galalqassas2/autoAgenticTesting/README.md

 ## 🚀 How to Run

-## Follow the prerequisits first then the follwing 3 steps
+Follow the **Prerequisites** first then choose one of the following:

 ### 1. GUI (Recommended)